Capstone-Projects-2023-Fall/project-studysync/documentation/docs/testing/integration-testing.md

 User account management, Flashcards creation/customization, Interactivity, and collaboration.

 - A user forgets to review because of daily chores and uses StudySync to review before midterm is approaching.
-  - User login using Google api.
+- User login using StudySynce credential.
-  - After logging into the account, the user finds the study outline.
+- After logging into the account, the user navigates to Study Tool tab to check his flashcard decks.
-  - Then he found the flash cards for his subject.
+- Then he found the flashcard topic for his subject.
-  - Next the user will proceed to flash Select Q&A mode.
+- After reviewing the flashcards, the user went back to Study Tool page and select "Quiz".
 - Finally, the user completes the quiz and the correct answer is displayed.
-  - The last wrong questions will be collected and then these questions will be saved in a new topic
+- After submission, the quiz shows all the correct answer and quiz score will be saved to the leaderboard.

 ### Test Steps:
 1. **User Login**